-People of the ancient East knew how to achieve clean, radiant and healthy skin, how to make hair smooth and shiny, how to protect the body from parasites and infections, how to prolong youth and enhance immunity.
+People of the ancient East knew how to achieve clean, radiant, and healthy skin, make hair smooth and shiny, protect the body from parasites and infections, prolong youth, and enhance immunity.
 The secret lay in a tree.
-To be specific, in a precious oil, obtained from the seeds of this tree.
+To be specific, in a precious oil obtained from the seeds of this tree.
 It is called the Neem tree.
-In the twenty-first century, scientists, with the help of laboratory research, rather than sacred texts, were convinced of the exceptional benefits and healing properties of this plant.
+In the twenty-first century, scientists, with the help of laboratory research rather than sacred texts, were convinced of this plant's exceptional benefits and healing properties.

 The Neem tree is considered to be sacred by the people of India.
-The Neem tree is said to have been a safe haven for the Sun when, according to Indian mythology, it had to escape from the malicious powers of demons.
-Another Indian legend tells the tale of how a few drops of Amrita, meaning “ambrosia” or “the elixir of immortality,” fell onto the Neem tree while it was being carried to Heaven, thus further establishing its encounter with divinity.
+The Neem tree is said to have been a haven for the Sun when, according to Indian mythology, it had to escape from the evil powers of demons.
+Another Indian legend tells the tale of how a few drops of Amrita, meaning “ambrosia” or “the elixir of immortality,” fell onto the Neem tree.
+At the same time, it was being carried to Heaven, thus further establishing its encounter with divinity.
 The name “Neem” has its roots in the Sanskrit word “nimba,” meaning “bestower of good health.”
-In Hindu texts, namely the Vedas, Neem is referred to as “one that cures all ailments and ills”, and “sun ray-like effects in providing health.”
-It was believed that a person who planted at least three Neem trees in his or her life would be guaranteed a place in Heaven.
+In Hindu texts, namely the Vedas, Neem refers to “one that cures all ailments and ills”, and “sun ray-like effects in providing health.”
+Believed that a person who planted at least three Neem trees in their life would be guaranteed a place in Heaven.

 Nicknamed the “Indian Lilac” and the “Margosa Tree”, this legendary tree has become a symbol of good health and protection from adversity.
 It was used in medicine to strengthen health and boost immunity, in households as a food and grain stock preserve, and as a natural pesticide and fertilizer.
-The venerated Neem tree has provided physical comfort in the form of shade against the harsh sun and it has naturally repelled bugs and insects for those sitting under its canopy.
-There have been invented hundreds of ways to use for various parts of this evergreen tree, , leading the Indians to refer to it as the “village pharmacy”.
-Although its seeds, or “nuts,” are largely known for yielding the beneficial carrier oil, the tree’s bark, leaves, roots, flowers, and fruits are also used to make medicine that was applied topically, cosmetics, tea infusions, and insecticides.
-Variety of medicine based on the Neem Tree effectively fought fever, respiratory diseases, tetanus infections, rheumatism, arthritis, jaundice, malaria, ringworm, lice, skin infections of fungal and bacterial origin, scabies, eczema, psoriasis, and gastrointestinal disorders.
-The tree’s twigs were used to maintain oral hygiene and the leaves were used in salads or were cooked along with vegetables.
-Neem gum was produced for dry throat lozenges, and Neem fruits were eaten for their sweet pulp.
-The ancient Ayurvedic tradition is said to be comprised largely of formulations that involve the use of Neem in one form or another.
+The venerated Neem tree has provided physical comfort in the form of shade against the harsh sun, and it has naturally repelled bugs and insects for those sitting under its canopy.
+There have been invented hundreds of ways to use various parts of this evergreen tree, leading the Indians to refer to it as the “village pharmacy”.
+Although its seeds, or “nuts,” are primarily known for yielding the beneficial carrier oil, the tree’s bark, leaves, roots, flowers, and fruits are also used to make medicine that applied topically, cosmetics, tea infusions, and insecticides.
+Variety of treatments based on the Neem Tree effectively fought fever, respiratory diseases, tetanus infections, rheumatism, arthritis, jaundice, malaria, ringworm, lice, skin infections of fungal and bacterial origin, scabies, eczema, psoriasis, and gastrointestinal disorders.
+The tree’s twigs were used to maintain oral hygiene, and the leaves were used in salads or were cooked along with vegetables.
+Produced neem gum for dry throat lozenges and ate neem fruits for their sweet pulp.
+The ancient Ayurvedic tradition is said to be mainly comprised of formulations that involve the use of Neem in one form or another.
 Historically, Neem Oil was even used as a topical contraceptive.
-Its vast range of benefits has made the Neem tree an integral aspect of Indian life and has come to be closely associated with the history of the Indian civilization.
+Its vast range of benefits has made the Neem tree an integral aspect of Indian life and has become closely associated with the history of the Indian civilization.

 The Azadirachta indica botanical, better known as the Neem tree, is believed to have originated in either India or Burma.
-When it was discovered that the tree can thrive in any warm, dry regions, migrating Indians introduced it to other lands including Africa, Fiji, Mauritius, Malaysia, Indonesia, Thailand, and Cambodia.
-Its resistance to droughts and its tolerance to heat are factors that contribute to its long lifespan of up to 200 years.
-This tall tree with its widespread is botanically related to the Mahogany tree.
-Neem tree fruits are usually produced once or twice a year, their shape and size are similar to an olive; each fruit has a sweet white pulp and three solid seeds inside.
-Of all the commercially available Neem products, Neem Carrier Oil, obtained from the seeds, is said to be the most important for cosmetics and medicines.
+When discovered that the tree can thrive in any warm, dry region, migrating Indians introduced it to other lands, including Africa, Fiji, Mauritius, Malaysia, Indonesia, Thailand, and Cambodia.
+It has a long lifespan of up to 200 years.
+This tall tree, with its widespread, is botanically related to the Mahogany tree.
+Neem tree fruits are usually produced once or twice a year.
+Their shape and size are similar to an olive; each fruit has a sweet white pulp and three solid seeds inside.
+Of all the commercially available Neem products, Neem Carrier Oil, obtained from the seeds, is the most important for cosmetics and medicines.

-The ripened Neem fruits either fall from the trees on their own, or they are shaken, picked, or stripped off the trees.
-The pulp must be removed as soon as possible within 45 hours after the fruits are harvested, and this can be done by rubbing pulp against an abrasive surface while they are still wet, then the fruit stones have been washed with water.
-In some regions, producers leave the cleaning of the seeds to fruit bats and birds, as they feed on the fruit pulp and spit out the cleaned seeds afterward.
+The ripened Neem fruits either fall from the trees independently or are shaken, picked, or stripped off the trees The pulp must be removed as soon as possible within 45 hours after the fruits are harvested, and can do this by rubbing pulp against an abrasive surface while they are still wet, then the fruit stones have been washed with water.
+In some regions, producers leave the cleaning of seeds to fruit bats and birds as they feed on the fruit pulp and spit out the cleaned seeds afterward.
 Because the seeds are distributed far and wide by these and other creatures such as baboons, Neem trees become “weed-like” in their far-reaching dissemination.

 HOW IS NEEM OIL EXTRACTED?

-Neem Carrier Oil is obtained from the fruits, seeds, seed kernels, or seed cake by cold-pressing, steam and high-pressure extraction, or solvent extraction.
-The first step of any method is to remove the pulp from the seeds and then to air dry the seeds in a cool room with low humidity.
+Neem Carrier Oil is obtained from the fruits, seeds, seed kernels, or seed cake by cold-pressing, steam, high-pressure extraction, or solvent extraction.
+The first step of any method is to remove the pulp from the seeds and air dry the seeds in a cool room with low humidity.
 Next, the seeds have their husks removed before proceeding to the method of extraction.

 In the cold-pressing method, which is the oldest method, fresh, light green kernels are crushed and pressed to release their oils, which are then collected.
-Seeds that are fresh will produce oils that are light in color and that emit lighter, more tolerable scents.
-Kernels that are old or rancid will yield oil that is dark and that emits a strong, unpleasant odor similar to that of sulfur.
-Of all the Neem Carrier Oil extraction methods, cold-pressing yields the highest quality virgin oil consisting of all the active constituents.
+New seeds will produce oils that are light in color and that emit more delicate, more tolerable scents.
+Kernels that are old or rancid will yield dark oil and emit a strong, unpleasant odor similar to sulfur. Сold-pressing yields give the highest quality virgin oil consisting of all the active constituents.
 A second pressing yields an oil quality that is best suited for manufacturing soaps and insect repellents.

-In the steam and high-pressure extraction method, the kernels are steamed to boost the flow of oils for the next step, which is subjecting them to high pressure to squeeze out their oils.
-In this method, the resultant oil is dark and emits an unpleasant odor and the oil’s valuable properties can potentially be destroyed by the application of heat.
+In the steam and high-pressure extraction method, the seeds are steamed to boost the flow of oils for the next step, which is subjecting them to high pressure to squeeze out their oils.
+In this method, the resultant oil is dark and emits an unpleasant odor, and the application of heat can potentially destroy the oil’s valuable properties.

-In the solvent extraction method the kernels are finely crushed and placed in a container in which they are soaked with an organic solvent, usually Hexane.
-Once the solvent has been recovered, the remaining oil is comparatively clear.
-In this method, many of the oil’s pungent constituents, which are not soluble in Hexane, will remain behind, thus making the finished product suitable for use in the health products and cosmetic applications.
-Alternatively, the kernels can be pressed first, which would result in a seed cake, which could then have any remaining oil extracted with the use of Hexane.
+In the solvent extraction method, the fruits are finely crushed and placed in a container in which they are soaked with an organic solvent, usually Hexane.
+In this method, many of the oil’s aromatic constituents, which are not soluble in Hexane, will remain, thus making the finished product suitable for health products and cosmetic applications.
+Alternatively, the seeds can be pressed first, which would result in a seed cake, which could then have any remaining oil extracted with the use of Hexane.

-There are various colors of Neem Carrier Oil ranging between golden yellow, yellowish brown, reddish brown, dark brown, greenish brown, and bright red.
-The highest quality of Neem Oil is derived from Neem fruits that are picked from the tree rather than those that are collected after falling to the ground.
+There are various colors of Neem Carrier Oil, ranging from golden yellow, yellowish-brown, reddish-brown, dark brown, greenish-brown, and bright red.
+The highest quality of Neem Oil is derived from Neem fruits that are picked from the tree.

-The Neem oil’s significant feature is its smell, that can be likened to a mixture of onion, garlic, and rancid peanut butter aromas.
-However, in the composition of shampoos and skin care products, this very specific odor is insensible.
-It is not used on its own in cosmetics; when concentration is low, the smell is easy to hide with help of essential oils (e.g., sandalwood, lemon or lavender essential oil).
+The Neem oil’s significant feature is its smell, which can be likened to a mixture of onion, garlic, and rancid peanut butter aromas.
+However, in the composition of shampoos and skincare products, this particular odor is insensible.
+It is not used on its own in cosmetics; when concentration is low, the smell is easy to hide with the help of essential oils (e.g., sandalwood, lemon, or lavender essential oil).

 The main chemical constituents

-- nimbin and azadirachtin, which determine largely the unique healing properties of Neem oil
+- nimbin and azadiractin are unique ingredients that largely determine the healing properties of neem oil

-Such a rich complex of fatty acids, vitamins and active substances stimulates the growth of skin and hair; supports their softness, elasticity, and radiance; strengthens immunity, removes inflammation, acts as an emulsifier and ideal cleanser.
+Such a rich complex of fatty acids, vitamins, and active substances stimulates skin and hair growth; supports their softness, elasticity, and radiance; strengthens immunity, removes inflammation, and acts as an emulsifier and ideal cleanser.

 As illustrated, Neem Carrier Oil is reputed to have many therapeutic properties.
 The following highlights its many benefits and the kinds of activity it is believed to show: